wrr/drop/README.md

 normally not have access to Linux user namespaces).

 ## Config file

-Upon the first start Drop creates a default config file in `~/.drop/config`.
-The default config exposes a couple of common config files that are present on your system from your home dir to Drop environments home dirs.
+Upon the first start Drop creates [a default configuration file](./config_example.toml) in `~/.drop/config`.
+The comments in the file explain each setting.

+The default config exposes several common dotfiles, that are present in your home dir to Drop environments.
 The config also exposes common environment variables.
-Review the defaults, ensure that no files with secrets are exposed, expose config files of other programs that you use when working with CLI.
+Review the generated defaults, ensure that no files with secrets are exposed, expose config files of other programs that you use when working with CLI.

+Drop is a high level sandboxing tool and its config is also high level and minimal.
+On systems following Linux/Unix filesystem organization and access control conventions, an empty Drop config is intended to create a secure sandbox.
+On such systems, the config settings make the sandbox more convenient to use, but not more secure.
+Unlike low level sandboxing/container building block tools, such as runc or bubblewrap, Drop is less flexible and doesn't allow to configure every aspect of the sandbox.
+For example, common filesystems are mounted in /proc, /dev, /sys, /var, /tmp and Drop doesn't allow to neither change these locations nor mount options.
+Similarly, Drop always creates separate mount/pid/ipc/cgroup/net/ namespaces and config doesn't allow to change this.

+Drop does not aim to maximally restrict each sandboxed program with program specific profiles that, for example, restrict available system calls to the absolute minimum.
+Creation of such profiles is difficult and time-consuming.
+Instead, the aim is to apply the same restrictions to all sandboxed programs, without requiring extensive program-specific configuration.

 ## Environment variables